 5. Global Trade

 Forget what you may have learned in school, there is only one ocean.
 Sure we have different ocean basins, but they are all connected.
-This aspect allows the transportation of goods and raw materials from the clothes on our back and shoes on our feet, to timber and other building materials.
+This aspect allows the transportation of goods and raw materials from the clothes on our back and shoes on our feet, to timber and all the way down to slides for men.
 Roughly 90% of global trade is conducted via maritime transport.
 This means that most things that exist on shelves everywhere, including groceries, and maybe even the shelves themselves have been at sea during some point in its lifecycle.

 6. Our Health